 Administrative Actions.
 Federal guidance on OHV use in E.O.
 11644 and E.O.
 11989 was incorporated into FS regulations, at 36 C.F.R.
 Part 295.
 Despite this guidance, not all forest plans have identified areas as open or closed to OHVs, and local practices as to OHV use vary.
-On January 16, 2004, in a speech at the Idaho Environmental Forum, FS Chief Dale Bosworth identified threats to the health of the nation's forests and grasslands.
-One is unmanaged recreation - the "increasing use of the national forests for outdoor activities ..., including the use of off-highway vehicles."
-In particular, OHV users have created a large number of unauthorized roads and trails, which involved no planning and are often unsafe and damaging to other resources.1 In response, the FS proposed new regulations (69 Fed.
+In 2004, the FS Chief identified unmanaged recreation - "increasing use of the national forests for outdoor activities ..., including the use of off-highway vehicles" - as a threat to the nation's forests and grasslands.
+In particular, OHV use has created many unauthorized roads and trails, which can be unsafe and harmful to other resources.
+In response, the FS has finalized new regulations (70 Fed.
 Reg.
-42391-42395, July 15, 2004) to require, as part of travel management within forest planning, identifying a system of roads, trails, and areas designated for motorized vehicle use, including OHVs.
-The proposed regulations also would prohibit use of OHVs and other motorized vehicles outside the designated system.
-Decisions governing motorized uses are to be made with public involvement at each of the 110 national forest planning units.
+68264-68291, Nov.
+9, 2005) to require forest plans to identify a system of roads, trails, and areas for motorized vehicle use and prohibit the use of OHVs and other motorized vehicles outside the designated system.
+Implementing directives are expected to be published for public comment during 2006, and decisions governing motorized uses are then to be made in forest planning (with public involvement) over the next four years.

-Opinions are divided over the importance and impact of the proposed regulations.
-Some interest groups assert that the regulations do not go far enough, preferring that all OHV uses be prohibited in the national forests, because OHVs can (and sometimes do) damage the lands and resources protected in national forests.
-Others counter that the regulations are inappropriate, because they penalize the majority of OHV users that obey the current rules and restrict off-highway uses at a time when other landowners and other federal and state agencies are reducing recreational access to their lands.
+Opinions are divided over the importance and impact of the regulations.
+Some assert that the regulations do not go far enough, preferring that all OHV uses be prohibited in the national forests, because OHVs can (and sometimes do) damage national forest lands and resources.
+Others counter that the regulations penalize the majority of OHV users that obey the current rules and restrict off-highway uses at a time when other landowners and other federal and state agencies are reducing recreational access to their lands.